bennhood/bennhood/README.md

 ## Overview

-I am an aspiring **SOC Analyst** with a strong focus on **practical security operations, incident detection, and investigative workflows**.
+I working towards **SOC Analyst** readiness with a strong focus on **practical security operations, incident detection, and investigative workflows**.
 My work centers around **realistic environments, hands-on labs, and end-to-end security monitoring**, rather than theoretical knowledge alone.

 This portfolio documents my progression through **SIEM tooling, threat detection, log analysis, and incident response**, with an emphasis on how decisions are made inside a live SOC.